Teddy Yip Jr.

 Teddy Yip Sr. was attending the 1982 Indianapolis 500 when Teddy Yip Jr. was born.
-As a child Teddy was being groomed to be a lawyer or a doctor.
-He did some karting at 10 but he was never all that fast.
-In 2001, he visited friends in Victoria, loved the city and decided to base himself in Oak Bay.
-Yip ran a fitness studio, a spa and dabbled in real estate in both Victoria and Vancouver.
-Then in 2008, he received a call from one of his dad’s old racing buddies, asking him to get involved at Status Grand Prix.
-Yip, Jr. has served as Team Principal of Status Grand Prix which competed in A1GP, GP2 and GP3.
+He has six half-siblings.
+His mother, Beverly Clark, is from Nova Scotia.
+He grew up in Hong Kong and London.
+As a child, Teddy was being groomed to be a lawyer or a doctor.
+He did some karting at 10 but by his own admission was not a fast racer.
+In 2001, he visited friends in Victoria, British Columbia, loved the city and decided to base himself in Oak Bay.
+Yip ran a fitness studio and a spa, and dabbled in real estate in both Victoria and Vancouver.
+In 2008, he received a call from one of his dad’s old racing buddies, asking him to get involved in the Status Grand Prix team.
+Yip Jr. has served as Team Principal of Status Grand Prix which competed in A1GP, GP2 and GP3.
 In October 2014, He bought GP2 outfit Caterham Racing from Malaysian aviation entrepreneur Tony Fernandes and relocated it to Silverstone to merge with Status Grand Prix.